 If you’re reading this article, it’s a good bet you typed, “Does the setpoint diet work?” or something similar into the Google search bar.
 Prior to searching online, you may have even asked others, “Does the setpoint diet work?”

 Whatever manner you used to arrive at this article and at our website, we are glad you’re here.
-We know when you asked, “Does the setpoint diet work?”, it was probably more than an academic question.
-You likely want to know if the setpoint diet will finally be the answer you’ve been seeking for the past 10, 20, 30 years or more.
+We know when you asked, “Does the setpoint diet work?” it was probably more than an academic question.
+You likely want to know if the setpoint diet will finally be the answer you’ve been seeking for the past 10, 20, or 30 years or more.